Disability Living Allowance (DLA)

 Companion Entitlement (Scotland only)

 If your child receives the middle/higher rate of the care component of DLA, or if they are registered blind, or live in a care home and are eligible to receive the middle/ higher rate of the care component of DLA, you can apply for a Companion Card, allowing a companion to travel with them for free.
-You should contact your council or visit Transport Scotland for further information.back to top
+You should contact your council for further information.back to top

 What happens when your child turns 16 years old?